-For the purpose of disclosures, any acquisition of convertible securities are considered an acquisition of shares and the appropriate disclosures will therefore be necessary.
-Similarly, a creation of an encumbrance in favor of a person is considered as an acquisition of shares by that person, and release of encumbrance is considered as a disposal of shares, and the appropriate disclosures will need to be made by such person.
+For the purpose of disclosures under the SEBI Takeover Regulations, the acquisition and holding of any convertible securities are considered an acquisition of shares and the appropriate disclosures of such acquisitions and holdings will therefore be necessary.
+Further, subject to certain exceptions, shares taken by way of an 'encumbrance' in favor of a person is considered as an acquisition of shares by that person, and shares given upon release of encumbrance is considered as a disposal of shares, and the appropriate disclosures will need to be made by such person.

-Promoters (along with the PACs) are required to make the following disclosures to the stock exchange where the shares of the Target are listed and the Target (at its registered office):
+Promoters (along with the PACs) are required to make the following disclosures to the stock exchange(s) where the shares of the Target are listed and the Target (at the Target's registered office) in a specified format:

-- an annual disclosure of their shareholding in the Target as of March 31st of each year; and - details of encumbered shares in the Target, (i.e. pledge or lien) and the invocation and release of such encumbrance, within seven working days from the creation, invocation or release of the encumbrance, as the case may be.
+- an annual disclosure of their shareholding in the Target as of March 31st of each year (such disclosure is not required to be made post April 1, 2022); and

+- details of encumbered shares in the Target,

+(i.e. pledge or lien) and the invocation and

+release of such encumbrance, within seven

+working days from the creation, invocation

+or release of the encumbrance, as the case

+may be, provided that with effect from

+April 1, 2022, such disclosure requirement

+would not be applicable where the relevant

+encumbrance is undertaken in a depository).